Go to content

 Helsinki–Vantaa Airport (HEL)

-Helsinki–Vantaa Airport lies about 20 km north of the city centre, a 30-minute ride by train or car, or around 40–50 minutes by bus under normal traffic.
+Helsinki–Vantaa Airport lies about 20 kilometres north of the city centre, a 30-minute ride by train or car, or around 40–50 minutes by bus under normal traffic.
 The airport has its own on-site train station serving the HSL I and P commuter lines, which run frequently straight into central Helsinki.
 There’s also the 600/615 HSL bus, the Finnair City Bus (an express shuttle) and taxis or ride‑share options if you’d rather not use public transport.
 All the public options use the same ticket system as the rest of the city, so it’s easy to jump on and go.

 Arrival Guides Logo